Breaking the Metric Voting Distortion Barrier: Introduction

 There has been a large body of work on distortion in social choice.
 We refer the reader to the survey of \citetstar{DBLP:conf/ijcai/AnshelevichF0V21} for a more detailed overview of the field; below we briefly discuss some of them.

-The first works on distortion did not impose the metric-space condition, assumed the utilities are non-negative, and defined distortion of a rule as the worst-case ratio between the optimal sum of utilities and the sum of utilities attained by the rule \citepnostar{DBLP:conf/cia/ProcacciaR06}.
-Many works made the unit-sum utility assumption, where for every voter, her sum of utilities on each candidate equals $1$, to avoid uninteresting worst cases.
-Under this assumption, \citetstar{DBLP:journals/ai/CaragiannisP11} showed that the Plurality rule has distortion $O(m^2)$ (for the class of instances with $m$ candidates, same below).
+The first works on distortion did not impose the metric-space condition, {and instead assumed that the} utilities are non-negative, and defined distortion of a rule as the worst-case ratio between the optimal sum of utilities and the sum of utilities attained by the rule \citepnostar{DBLP:conf/cia/ProcacciaR06}.
+Many works made the unit-sum utility assumption, {in which every voter's total utility over all candidates} equals $1$, to avoid uninteresting worst cases.
+Under this assumption, {a variety of upper and lower bounds have been proved, parameterized by the number of candidates in an instance, $m$.} \bname{The work of} \citetstar{DBLP:journals/ai/CaragiannisP11} showed that the Plurality rule has distortion $O(m^2)$.
 A matching $\Omega(m^2)$ lower bound for deterministic rules was later given by \citetstar{DBLP:journals/jair/CaragiannisNPS17}.
-Under the same assumption, \citetstar{DBLP:journals/ai/BoutilierCHLPS15} proposed a randomized rule with distortion $O(\sqrt{m} \log^* m)$ and gave a lower bound of $\Omega(\sqrt{m})$ for any rule.
-This gap was closed by \citetstar{DBLP:conf/sigecom/EbadianKPS22} who proposed a Stable Lottery (and Stable Committee) rule, which was inspired by fair committee selection literature, with distortion $O(\sqrt{m})$.
+Under the same assumption, \bname{the work of} \citetstar{DBLP:journals/ai/BoutilierCHLPS15} proposed a randomized rule with distortion $O(\sqrt{m} \log^* m)$ and gave a lower bound of $\Omega(\sqrt{m})$ for any rule.
+This gap was closed by \citetstar{DBLP:journals/teco/EbadianKPS24} who proposed a Stable Lottery (and Stable Committee) rule, which was inspired by fair committee selection literature, with distortion $O(\sqrt{m})$.

-\citetstar{DBLP:journals/corr/abs-2305-19453} aimed to provide best-of-both-worlds guarantees for both the metric setting and the non-metric setting.
+\bname{The work of} \citetstar{DBLP:conf/sigecom/GkatzelisL023} aimed to provide best-of-both-worlds guarantees for both the metric setting and the non-metric setting.
 They proposed novel deterministic and randomized social choice rules which guarantee constant metric distortion and almost optimal (for deterministic and randomized rules correspondingly) non-metric distortion.

-Researchers have also looked beyond single-winner elections where we select one winner from the candidates. \citetstar{DBLP:journals/ai/CaragiannisSV22} considered a model of multi-winner elections in the metric distortion setting, where they give complete characterizations for the optimal metric distortion.
-Graph problems such as selecting a perfect bipartite matching (e.g. \citepnostar{DBLP:conf/wine/CaragiannisFFHT16,DBLP:conf/aaai/AnshelevichS16,DBLP:journals/teco/AnshelevichZ21,DBLP:journals/jair/AmanatidisBFV22,DBLP:journals/corr/abs-2305-12119}) in both metric and non-metric distortion settings have also received great attention.
+Researchers have also looked beyond single-winner elections {which can only select} one winner from the candidates. \bname{The work of} \citetstar{DBLP:journals/ai/CaragiannisSV22} considered a model of multi-winner elections in the metric distortion setting, {for which} they give complete characterizations for the optimal metric distortion.
+Graph problems such as selecting a perfect bipartite matching (e.g.{,} \citepnostar{DBLP:conf/aaai/AnshelevichS16,DBLP:journals/teco/AnshelevichZ21,DBLP:journals/jair/AmanatidisBFV22,DBLP:conf/sigecom/AnariCR23,caragiannis2024truthful}) in both metric and non-metric distortion settings have also received great attention.